-Liability
+Net Pension Liability

-At June 30, 2022, the District reported a net pension liability of \$294,326 for its proportionate share of the ASRS' net pension liability.
-The net pension liability was measured as of June 30, 2021.
-The total liability used to calculate the net liability was determined using update procedures to roll forward the total liability from an actuarial valuation as of June 30, 2020, to the measurement date of June 30, 2021.
-The total liabilities as of June 30, 2021, reflect changes in actuarial assumptions based on the results of an actuarial experience study for the 5-year period ended June 30, 2020, including decreasing the discount rate from 7.5 percent to 7.0 percent and changing the projected salary increases from 2.7-7.2 percent to 2.9-8.4 percent.
-The District's proportion of the net liability was based on the District's actual contributions to the plan relative to the total of all participating employers' contributions for the year ended June 30, 2021.
-The District's proportion measured as of June 30, 2021, was 0.00224%.
-This represents a decrease of .00044 from the previous year.
+At June 30, 2023, the District reported a net pension liability of \$148,532 for its proportionate share of the ASRS' net pension liability.
+The net pension liability was measured as of June 30, 2022.
+The total liability used to calculate the net liability was determined using update procedures to roll forward the total liability from an actuarial valuation as of June 30, 2021, to the measurement date of June 30, 2022.
+The District's proportion of the net pension liability was based on the District's actual contributions to the plan relative to the total of all participating employers' contributions for the year ended June 30, 2022.
+The District's proportion measured as of June 30, 2022, was 0.00091%.
+This represents a decrease of .00133 from the previous year.